ydbweb/angularfilmactor/README.md

-Angular actors app with spring boot backend
+Angular actors with movies app with spring boot backend

 backend at following url